pdfinn/gamera/README.md

 ## 9P Interface

-When running, Gammera mounts a single 9P service at `/mnt/gammera`.
+When running, Gamera mounts a single 9P service at `/mnt/Gamera`.
 The following files are available:

 * `page.html` – raw HTML of the current page.